Nuclear umbrella: Effectiveness

-In general, since the concept's inception, countries protected by a nuclear umbrella have been highly protected from direct military invasion from another country.
+In general, since the concept's inception, countries under a nuclear umbrella have not been subject to direct military invasion from another country.
 Exceptions include the invasions of Warsaw Pact countries by the Soviet and other Warsaw Pact forces, to suppress opposition to communist government: Soviet military action during the Hungarian Revolution of 1956, and the 1968 Warsaw Pact invasion of Czechoslovakia.

 The 1979 Soviet military planning scenario, Seven Days to the River Rhine, envisioned a nuclear war in Europe.
 It began with a NATO nuclear first strike on cities in Poland and Czechoslovakia.
 The Soviet Union would launch a nuclear retaliatory strike on cities in West Germany, northeast Italy, the Netherlands, Belgium, and Denmark, all NATO members, as well as the neutral nation of Austria.
 Warsaw Pact armies would then occupy West Germany, Austria, the Netherlands, Denmark.
 Plans were also made for conventional strikes on RAF bases in the United Kingdom, and in an extended plan the invasion of France.
 However it is believed these two countries were not targeted by Soviet nuclear strikes to prevent the use of their own nuclear weapons.
 This plan implies that, in the Soviets' view, once a nuclear war had started, the Warsaw Pact and NATO nuclear umbrellas would cease to exist, while the actual nuclear weapons states would remained protected by nuclear deterrence.